-All expense statements should be submitted to the Controller within 30 days of the time the expense occurred.
+All expense statements should be submitted to the Director of Business Affairs within 30 days of the time the expense occurred.
 When this time frame is followed, expense checks are distributed within 30 days.
 Expense statements received after 30 days may be declined for payment.